DrSleepy/AWS-Certified-Developer-Exam-Notes/IAM.md

   4. assume-role-with-web-identity API uses STS to return temporary credentials
   5. Client can now use temporary credentials to access AWS resources (temporary credentials last 1 hour by default)
 - AssumedRoleUser ARN and AssumedRoleID are used to programatically reference the temporary credentials.
 These are not related to an IAM role or user

+## Testing IAM Policies

+- Use the IAM Policy Simulator